GedasTheEvil/prym-symfony-workshop-01/README.md

 * Intro to bundles
 * Creating an API endpoint: route, controller, action, response
 * Defining services
+* A few words about the guzzle client

 ### Prym Project Specific
 * Product expander